 In March of 2013, Ken received the prestigious Bob Roesler Media Award from the Touchdown Club of New Orleans for his excellent work in the sports media industry over an extended period of time.

-In October of 2013, Ken will be inducted into the Archbishop Rummel Athletic Hall of Fame.
+In October of 2013, Ken was inducted into the Archbishop Rummel Athletic Hall of Fame, his alma mater.

 While serving as Assistant Athletic Director at the University of New Orleans (2001-2006), Ken conceived, organized and helped raise the money to name Privateer Park after former UNO baseball coach and athletic director Ron Maestri.

-Among Ken's ministry efforts, Ken works as a Director for Life Resources Sports Ministries and helps conduct faith-based weekly Bible study/luncheons and annual outreaches, produces and co-hosts the Life Resources Bottom Line Sports Hour with Michael Green on WGSO, and produces and hosts the radio ministry for Williams Blvd.
-Baptist Church titled Walking in the Word at 5:30 Monday-Thursday on WBSN, 89.1 F.M.
+Among Ken's ministry efforts, Ken works as a Director for Life Resources Sports Ministries and helps conduct faith-based weekly Bible study/luncheons and annual outreaches and produces and co-hosts the Life Resources Bottom Line Sports Hour with Michael Green on WGSO, 990 AM each Thursday at 6 p.m..
+Ken hosted the radio ministry for Williams Blvd.
+Baptist Church titled Walking in the Word at 5:30 Monday-Thursday on WBSN, 89.1 F.M. from 2001-2013.